10 FAST FACTS ABOUT ME

-- A “working class candidate” with deep roots in The Bronx.
+- I am a “working class candidate” with deep roots in The Bronx.

-- First member of her family born in the United States.
+- First member of my family born in the United States.

 - Oldest child of parents who legally immigrated from Egypt.

 - Entered public school in The Bronx as a non-English speaker.

 - Part of a multi-racial family in which Armenian, Arabic, French, and Turkish are spoken, in addition to English.

 My father was a Veteran, having served in the U.S. Army in the Korean War as a psychologist treating soldiers with post-war trauma.